• ECTS

 b) Variable cloud, inertia and dual PCA.

-c) Duality relations and joint interpretation of the graphs.
+c) Duality relationships and joint interpretation of graphs.

 d) Additional elements & duality relationship.